甲鉄

 Product outline

-This is a knife from our own brand, "Kotetsu."
+This is a knife from our own brand, "Koutetsu."

-Kotetsu is our first brand, which was created by continuing to pursue functional beauty in all aspects of the material, shape, and ease of use.
-Aiming to create a knife that cuts just the way you want it to, we thoroughly eliminated all unnecessary elements, and Kotetsu was born.
+Kotetsu is our first brand, created through a continuous pursuit of functional beauty in all aspects of material, shape, and ease of use.
+Aiming to create a knife that cuts as desired, Kotetsu was born as a result of thoroughly eliminating waste.

-The Kotetsu Type 3 has a cutting style appearance that is closer to that of a regular kitchen knife.
+The Kotetsu Type 3 has a cutting-type appearance that makes it closer to a regular kitchen knife.
 Some discerning craftsmen prefer carbon steel knives, and this is the knife for them.

 What is Aogami Super Steel?